 by Paul L. Cooper

-Cooper and his wife, Marie, have resided in Pleasant Hill, California, since 1962, raising five children.
-Participating actively in community affairs, he was first elected to the Pleasant Hill City Council in 1978 and was subsequently reelected to four additional four-year terms.
-He was selected five times to serve as mayor, the first do to so in the city’s history.
-He also served more than fourteen years on the nine-county San Francisco Bay Area Air Quality Management District Board of Directors and was Chair of the Board.
-He has written magazine articles on public administration and military subjects.
-In 1996, his first book, Weekend Warriors, a nonfiction account of naval reservists called to action during the Korean War, was published.
-Now retired from local government activities, he regularly writes a freelance newspaper opinion column published in community sections of the Contra Costa Times (CA), a MediaNews publication.
+Cooper and his wife Marie have resided in the city of Pleasant Hill, California since 1962 raising five children.
+Actively participating part-time in community affairs, he was first elected to the Pleasant Hill City Council in 1978 for a four-year term and later re-elected for four additional terms.
+He was selected five times to serve as Mayor, the first in the city's history.
+He also served nearly 15 years on the San Francisco Bay Area Air Quality Management District Board of Directors, including a year as Board Chair.
+For 10 years he also wrote a freelance newspaper column for the Contra Costa Times (CA) - a MediaNews publication.